 Research

-Collaboration and Knowledge Sharing Within and Across Teams: A Hypergraph Neural Network Modeling Approach
+Collaboration and Knowledge Sharing in Teams: A Graph-based Deep Learning Approach

 Collaboration and knowledge sharing are foundational to modern organizations, especially in environments where teamwork drives performance.
 However, understanding how individuals contribute to and learn from multiple teams remains empirically and methodologically challenging.
 This paper introduces a Two-Stage Hypergraph Neural Network (TSHyGNN) framework to model agent behavior in multi-agent, multi-team settings.
 Leveraging hypergraph structures, the model captures both within-team collaboration and cross-team knowledge transfer.
 To address endogeneity in team formation, we adopt a two-stage estimation approach: the first-stage hypergraph model predicts team formation and produces a correction term, which is incorporated into the second-stage performance model to account for selection bias.
 Using salesforce data from a large financial services firm, we show that TSHyGNN outperforms traditional econometric and network-based models in predicting team outcomes.
 Simulation results suggest that replacing a novice with an experienced salesperson can generate approximately $10K in direct team collaboration gains and $16K from knowledge spillovers across teams, with sales increasing by 1-3%.
 The deep learning architecture is designed to be interpretable by aligning its components with collaboration and knowledge-sharing processes.
 This approach offers a scalable and flexible tool for team design, with broad applicability to settings characterized by overlapping team structures and dynamic collaboration networks.